 Self-storage development has evolved into a unique sector within the construction industry.
-It has become a highly competitive market – its expansion a byproduct of population growth and urban sprawl.
+It has become a highly competitive market – its expansion a byproduct of population growth.
 Projects in this industry have grown increasingly complex, with multi-storied structures replacing drive-up facilities.
 Municipalities are also playing an increasing role in the reinvention of this space as they are adopting a mentality that a self-storage building should be a visual asset that blends in with a community by adhering to specific architectural guidelines that encompass a list of requisite bells and whistles.

 Threecore recently partnered with StorageMax to create a facility of various sized units that incorporated many elements currently trending in the industry, including a three-story, 104,580 sf design, highlighted by an aesthetically appealing façade which utilizes building materials such as stone, brick, EFIS, and glass for a more retail-oriented vibe.
 In order to support the weight of this three-story building, we also utilized rammed aggregate piers to stabilize the building pad – creating a foundation with the strength required to support the structure.